Sneha-p1/Sneha-p1/README.md

 ## 💫 About Me

-I'm a passionate **Full Stack Developer** specializing in **MERN stack** and **Blockchain technologies**.
-Currently building cutting-edge web applications and decentralized solutions.
-When I'm not coding, you'll find me exploring new tech trends or contributing to open-source projects.
+Hey there!
+I’m a MERN Stack Developer and Blockchain Developer, currently working and building exciting web and decentralized applications. 🚀 I love crafting fullstack solutions and exploring the blockchain universe through real-world projects.

 ## 🛠️ Tech Stack